DillClaw Resolver (Published Specification)

 Dillweed Namespace Layer

 Stable naming, trust accumulation, and governance.
 Defines the URI structure, Capability Record schema, and trust tiers.
-Governed by the DNSO (Dillweed Namespace Stewardship Organization).
+Governed by the DNSO (Dillweed Namespace Stewardship Office).
 Defined in the Dillweed Namespace Standard v0.4.

 DillClaw Resolver Layer ← this document

-Query parsing, registry lookup, trust evaluation, candidate ranking, and invocation routing.
+Query parsing, registry lookup, trust evaluation, candidate ranking, and invocation target selection.
 The operational bridge between namespace and capability.

 Capability Layer